 Our bodies made up of around 60% water so when we float in the ocean there is a feeling of ‘being’.
 The elevated concentrations of salt in the water have been said to ease inflammation in the body by simply immersing yourself deactivates the signal in our cells to produce inflammation.

 The serenity of having your ears under the water and listening to the whooshing and movement of the ocean takes us back to times in our mother’s tummy’s – instant relaxation!

 By linking yourself to nature, our bodies instantly de-stress.
 The ocean is a power bigger than us that releases our minds of worries and just lets us be.
 I know the peace a water view brings (we live on a wide canal) and the ‘letting go’ feeling that comes as soon as I walk in the door.
 Hence why that surcharge on your holiday apartment is so worthwhile for an ocean view!

-Waves crashing, seagulls calling, wind blowing past your ears, the smell of salt air and salt on your skin, building sand castles and collecting shells, takes us back to happy childhood memories and this is why the ocean is called a ‘happy place
+Waves crashing, seagulls calling, the wind blowing past your ears, the smell of salt air and salt on your skin, building sandcastles and collecting shells, takes us back to happy childhood memories and this is why the ocean is called a ‘happy place

 “The ocean is more ancient than the mountains

 and freighted with dreams and memories of time”